markholloway/markholloway.github.io/_posts/2018-12-14-macos-screencapture-terminal.md

 title: Automating macOS Screencaptures with BASH
 tags: [macos,bash]
 ---
-Taking a `screencapture` in macOS is easy and there are several ways to do it on the desktop.
-There is a lesser known command line tool that is native to macOS to automate taking screenshots.
+Taking a `screencapture` in macOS is straightforward using keyb unless you want the screencapture to take place while typing or working.
+The solution is using a lesser known command line tool that is native to macOS to automate taking screenshots.
 <!--more-->

-When taking a screenshot in macOS there are two commonly used keyboard shortcuts. one of two shortcut options. `Command + Shift + 4` will save the image to the desktop and `Command + Control + Shift + 4` copies to the clipboard.
+macOS screencaptures can be quickly captured using keyboard shortcuts. `Command+Shift+4` will save the screencapture to the desktop as a `.png` file and `Command+Control+Shift+4` copies the screencapture to the clipboard.

-Beyond the keyboard shortcuts there is a Screenshot utility located in Applications > Utilities > Screenshot.
-This will place a small control bar at the bottom of the desktop to allow continuous use rather than a one time capture.
+Beyond keyboard shortcuts there is a Screenshot utility located in Applications > Utilities > Screenshot.
+This places a small panel at the bottom of the desktop providing more control of screencaptures.

-While both options mentioned are great when using the keyboard or mouse there is no simple way to take screenshots as your are working.
-This where the `screenshot` command line utility is helpful for hands-free continuous screencapturing.
+While both options work great they assume the user doesn't need their hands for something else.
+It can also become tedious to manually take screenshots if needing more then a few.
+This is where the `screenshot` command line utility is helpful and provides hands-free continuous screencapturing with a variety of customization arguements.

 ### Viewing `screencapture` options